-The Ultimate Healthy Trader Joe’s Grocery List: Over 50 Dietitian-Approved Food Items
+The Ultimate Healthy Trader Joe’s Shopping List (Updated for 2022!) with 90 Dietitian-Approved Food Items

 Call me crazy, but I’d choose shopping at Trader Joe’s over DSW any day of the week.
-I feel like a kid in a candy store when I’m walking down a TJ’s aisle and see lentil pasta for $2.99 on my left and everything but the bagel seasoning for $1.99 on my right.
-Dramatic?
-I think not!
+I feel like a kid in a candy store when I’m walking down the aisles of Trader Joe’s.
 You really can’t beat their low prices and wide variety of can’t-find-anywhere-else food items (hello, cauliflower gnocchi).

-I don’t want to keep you waiting much longer… so, without further ado, here are my TOP 50 favorite healthy finds at Trader Joe’s.
-And let me tell ya, it was extremely difficult to narrow it down to just 50 things.
+So, without further ado, here are 90 (yes, ninety) dietitian-approved, healthy Trader Joe’s food items to throw into your cart next time you’re there.
+And let me tell ya, it was extremely difficult to narrow it down to just 90 things…

 Cruciferous Crunch Mix